SAP-samples/btp-kickstart-your-journey-with-architecture/exercises/ex3/README.md

 <details>
     <summary>
-        What core modifications do we need to make to the BTP Solution Diagram introduced in the previous step to represent our proposed solution?
+        What core modifications do we need to make to the BTP Solution Diagram introduced in the previous step to represent our proposed solution? (click for answer)
     </summary>
     <br/>
     <ol>